 C2PA Test Files

-These files have intact cryptographic chains – the validation should show "Valid":
+These files have intact cryptographic chains, so validation should report "Valid":

 Complete chain: Valid Adobe certificate, verified signature, unaltered claims.